HMGrunthos/DGTPegasusTeardown/README.md

-#Repair/teardown of [DGT's Pegasus](https://digitalgametechnology.com/products/home-use-e-boards/dgt-pegasus) online chess board
+# Repair/teardown of [DGT's Pegasus](https://digitalgametechnology.com/products/home-use-e-boards/dgt-pegasus) online chess board

-##Fault:
+## Fault:
 Inconsistent piece detection (absent and spurious) on two squares.

+## Teardown & fix
 * A thin board/sensor PCB covers the entire play area.
 * The power/interface PCB is connected to the board/sensor PCB by a ribbon cable.
 * The board/sensor PCB is not accessible without delaminating the board surface (a polyester sticker?)